yuki-kimoto/gitprep/README.md

     # Restart
     ./gitprep

+### Encoding errors occur when using Windows git client over HTTP

+This seems related to HTTP/2 use: forcing HTTP/1.1 should resolve the problem.

+On the Windows client, execute the command:

+    git config --global http.version HTTP/1.1

 ### I want to set time zone.

 GitPrep is timezone-agnostic.
 It delegates time zone handling to the browser.